ivaivalous/jenxt/README.md

 # Jenxt
-Jenkins API Extender - Extend the Jenkins API with custom Groovy scripts you can run en masse on your Jenkins servers.
+Jenkins API Extender—Extend the Jenkins API with custom Groovy scripts you can run en masse on your Jenkins servers.

 # What is Jenxt

-Jenxt acts as a web server, written in go, that lets you easily extend the Jenkins API through Groovy scripts.
+Jenxt acts as a web server, written in Go, that lets you easily extend the Jenkins API through Groovy scripts.
 In a nutshell, it executes Groovy against Jenkins' script console, which gives you full control over Jenkins to make your automation tasks easier.

 Normally, it is dangerous to let users run arbitrary scripts as they might take actions that are malicious.
 With Jenxt, the content of the script is abstracted away from the user and they can't view or modify it.
 They can only execute it, passing in parameters, and retrieving a response.
 User requests to Jenxt can be validated.